St Mark's C.E (A) Primary School - Organisations

 OFSTED rating

-St. Mark's C.E (A) Primary School is a large diverse primary school in Shelton.
-The school has two classes in each year group from Reception to Year six.
+St. Mark’s CE Primary School is a larger than average primary school with a very high percentage of pupils from minority ethnic backgrounds and pupils who have a first language other than English.
+The school has a nursery class and two classes in each year group from Reception to Year 6.

 Contact name Miss J.Thomas